This tutorial teaches how to:

 Make sure that ‘Von Mises Stress (real)’ is displayed on the part, under the Coloring section.
 To improve the quality of your visualization, and make the color transition between blocks smoother, right-click on the legend bar at the bottom of the page, and select the ‘Use continuous scale’ option:

 You can visualize more parameters by changing the Coloring input:

 For example, this is what the surface visualization with the real displacement values looks like when the continuous scale feature is also added:

 Plotting displacement contours can also provide valuable insight into the behavior of the parts.
 Below, we have activated the visualization of displacements.
-For 25 \(Hz\), a bending effect occurs and the displacement is the biggest, as seen in Figure 19.
+For 25 \(Hz\), a bending effect occurs and the displacement is the largest, as seen in Figure 16.
 You can check this by implementing the following: